cyclus/cyclus.github.com/source/module/cycpp.rst

 Before we continue there are a couple of noteworthy points about |cycpp|:

-* Even when using the preprocessor agents are still completely valid C++ and may be compiled even without running |cycpp| (though they probably won't do the correct thing in a simulation).
+* Even when using the preprocessor, agents are still completely valid C++ and may be compiled without running |cycpp| - though they probably won't do the correct thing in a simulation.
 * If your module is compiled with the CMake macros found in UseCyclus,
   |cycpp| is run automatically for you on all relevant files.